Shop Subscribe

 Choosing the Right Clay for the Classroom

-When choosing clays for classroom use, consider the bisque color, amount of shrinkage, and use of the ware as well as firing temperature.
-Wet, or moist, clays come in a 50 lb. box usually containing two plastic- wrapped 25 lb. bags.
-Dry clays can be ordered but are usually used to create an “engobe” or slip, or for use as a clay additive.
-They are a lot of work to hydrate, mix and dry to useable consistency.
-Be careful that if you want ready-to-use clay, that you order “moist”.
+When choosing clays for classroom use, consider the bisque color, amount of shrinkage, intended use of the ware, and firing temperature.
+Wet, or moist, clays come in a 50 lb. box, usually containing two plastic-wrapped 25 lb. bags.
+Dry clays can be ordered but are usually used to create an “engobe” or slip or as a clay additive.
+They are a lot of work to hydrate, mix, and dry to a usable consistency.
+Be careful: if you want ready-to-use clay, order “moist”.

 If you are interested in an art workshop or professional development with Eric Orr or our other Sax Art Consultants, please contact us at SaxArts@schoolspecialty.com